Teradata Utility Workload – Overview

 If the limit is exceeded, arriving utility jobs will be delayed or rejected.

-. - Utility Session Limit: Defines the minimum and a maximum number of sessions each utility job uses.
+• Utility Session Limit: Defines the minimum and maximum number of sessions each utility job uses.

 Teradata Utility Workload – Concurrency Management

-The usage of throttles implements concurrency limits.
-They can be defined at the system-level and workload levels.
+Throttles enable the enforcement of concurrency limits and can be established at both the system and workload levels.

-Additionally, Teradata workload management implements hard limits which never can be exceeded by the user-defined utility or workload throttles:
+Teradata workload management enforces hard limits that cannot be surpassed by the user-defined utility or workload throttles.

 Limit for Fastloads + Multiloads + FastExports: 60